adidas/api-guidelines/message/content-negotiation.md

 ...
 ```

-The server is able to provide only a newer version of the requested media type `version=2.1.3`.
-But since the newer version is backward compatible with the requested `version=2` (related: Changes & Versioning) it is able to satisfy the request and responds:
+The server can provide only a newer version of the requested media type `version=2.1.3`.
+But since the newer version is backward compatible with the requested `version=2` (related: Changes & Versioning) it can satisfy the request and responds:

 ```
 HTTP/1.1 200 OK